John G. Matsusaka

 Reviewed in Election Law Journal, Journal of Politics, Perspectives on Politics, Political Science Quarterly, Public Choice, Public Opinion Quarterly.

 The USC Marshall School of Business, located south of downtown Los Angeles, is one of the top business schools in the world.
 The undergraduate program is typically ranked in the top 10 nationally by U.S. News & World Report, and the Executive MBA program is typically ranked in the top 10 nationally by Bloomberg Business Week.
 USC is listed as one 10 "dream schools" by Princeton Review.
 The Marshall School was ranked #10 for research productivity during 2009-2013 in the UTD Business Research Rankings.

 The Initiative & Referendum Institute is a non-partisan educational institute in the USC Marshall School of Business and USC Gould School of Law.
-The Institute collects and distributes information about the initiative and referendum and promotes the study of ballot propositions in the United States (and across the Atlantic through its sister organization, IRI Europe and in Asia through the newly founded IRI-Asia).
+The Institute collects and distributes information about the initiative and referendum and promotes the study of ballot propositions in the United States (and across the Atlantic through its sister organization, IRI Europe).
 The Institute maintains one of the most extensive online archives of initiative and referendum materials.

 This page copyright © 2001-2015 by John G. Matsusaka